Marcus Rashford: Erik ten Hag hails Man Utd winger | Goal streak continues against Barcelona and Leicester

 Marcus Rashford scored his 16th goal in 17 appearances for Manchester United since the World Cup when he netted a double against Leicester.
 So what's behind the sea change in form?

-Speaking ahead of the Barcelona game, Erik ten Hag said Rashford was one of the best forwards in Europe and advised his in-form striker to stay hungry for more goals: "I don't know [if his scoring] will stop, but he has to go from game to game and during the week do the right things.
+Speaking ahead of the Barcelona game at the Nou Camp, Erik ten Hag said Rashford was one of the best forwards in Europe and advised his in-form striker to stay hungry for more goals: "I don't know [if his scoring] will stop, but he has to go from game to game and during the week do the right things.

 "I think as a manager, as a coaching staff we have to push them but finally it comes from the player.
 When he loses focus then the scoring will stop.
 Clear.